Batmoose/manifold/README.md

 		message: 'All's good!'//this key name must be 'message' or 'error' });

-In the browser you will see `message: All's good!`
+In the browser console you will see `message: All's good!`